-Botrytis Dieback and Fruit Rot (Botrytis cenera): This disease commonly affects many plants.
+Botrytis Dieback and Fruit Rot (Botrytis cinerea): This disease commonly affects many plants.
 It can infect leaf and stem tissue but is most damaging when it infects flower and fruit tissue leading to fruit rot.
 It overwinters in dead leaves and plant debris and on stems.
 Inoculum is produced from fruiting structures on canes, from dead leaves, and from mummified berries in the spring.

 Management: To help control the disease, choose a planting site with good air movement and prune out weak canes to speed the drying of plants.
 Also eliminate weeds to aid in quicker drying of foliage and fruit and harvest fruit before it is overripe.
 Fungicides should be applied during bloom, with additional applications made during harvest, if necessary.
-See the following pest management table for specific recommendations and rates.
+See the following Pest Management Table for specific recommendations and rates.

-Powdery mildew (Sphaerotheca mors-uvae): This fungal disease overwinters on currant and gooseberry twigs.
+Powdery mildew (Podosphaera mors-uvae): This fungal disease overwinters on currant and gooseberry twigs.
 In early summer, a whitish, powdery growth appears on the surface of leaves, shoots, and branch tips.
 Infected berries become cracked and may shatter.
 Infected leaves may drop prematurely during hot weather.
 If left unchecked, the fungus can progress to the berries themselves.
 Later in summer, the growth may turn from white to brown.
 Warm, humid conditions with poor air circulation favor powdery mildew.
 Prune and dispose of infected branch and shoot tips in early spring.
 Severe infections can cause plants to become stunted and die.
 Some growers are experimenting with trellising gooseberries to improve disease management and harvestability.
 Certain horticultural oils (check labels) applied at first sign of mildew can prevent spread.

 Management: Conditions of high humidity are most likely to lead to mildew problems.
 Any cultural practices like pruning and plant spacing that can help improve air circulation and reduce humidity will reduce incidence of mildew infections.
 Sprays are most necessary during humid or wet weather in the spring.
 Apply when the first signs of powdery mildew are apparent and repeat as necessary.
 If oil is used, multiple applications may delay ripening or reduce sugar accumulation in the berries.
 The oil kills powdery mildew colonies on contact, thus, high water volumes and thorough coverage of the leaves and developing fruit are essential for good results.
 Many common pesticides (including sulfur) are phytotoxic when applied with or close to oil sprays; check label for specific restrictions.
 See the following Pest Management Table for specific recommendations and rates.

-Anthracnose Leaf Spot and Septoria Leaf Spot (Drepanopezizia ribis and Mycosphaerella ribis): These diseases can both become serious problems, especially in wet, humid years.
+Anthracnose Leaf Spot and Septoria Leaf Spot (Drepanopeziza ribis and Mycosphaerella ribis): These diseases can both become serious problems, especially in wet, humid years.
 Symptoms range from brown spots and yellowing on leaves, young shoots, and stems to early defoliation.
 The fungi overwinters in infected dead leaf tissue.
 Spores are released from this leaf debris in the spring and infect new leaf tissue.
 Small brown spots appear in early to mid-June and at this point both diseases are visually indistinguishable.
 Currant fruit may also become infected with Anthracnose.
 Severe infections cause berries to crack and drop.

 Management: These diseases can be suppressed by raking out and removing infected leaves after they have fallen and apply mulch to cover any inoculum that might remain.
 Prune and trellis to improve air circulation and promote leaf drying will also help the control.
 Overhead irrigation creates conditions especially favorable leaf spot development, thus if it must be used, irrigate during morning hours to allow foliage to dry before the evening.
 Fungicides applied before bloom, after petal fall and after harvest are also recommended.
 See the following Pest Management Table for specific recommendations and rates.